Special functions associated to a certain fourth order differential equation: The eigenfunctions

 \begin{pf} Put $\mu:=N-\nu-1$, then $\mu$ and $\nu$ satisfy \eqref{IntCond}.
 It is an easy consequence of the definitions that $\Lambda_{2,j}^{\mu,\nu}$ can be written as a linear combination of the functions $\theta^k\widetilde{K}_{\frac{\nu}{2}}$ for $0\leq k\leq j$.
 (In fact this can be seen more directly from the recurrence relation in Proposition \ref{prop:RecRelH}.)
 Then the sequence $(\theta^j\widetilde{K}_{\frac{\nu}{2}})_j$ clearly arises from the complete sequence $(\Lambda_{2,j}^{\mu,\nu})_j$ by a base change and hence is complete.
 Using \eqref{eq:BesselDiffFormulas} it is also easy to see that the second series $(x^{2j}\widetilde{K}_{\frac{\nu}{2}+j})_j$ arises by a base change from the sequence $(\theta^j\widetilde{K}_{\frac{\nu}{2}})_j$.
 Finally, we note that both base change matrices considered are upper triangular.
 Thus the Gram--Schmidt process in both cases yields the orthogonal basis $\Lambda_{2,j}^{\mu,\nu}$. \end{pf}

-We end this section with a parity formula for the functions $\Lambda_{i,j}^{\mu,\nu}(x)$ which can be used to determine also the asymptotic behavior of as $x\rightarrow-\infty$.
-The parity formula itself is an immediate consequence of Lemma \ref{lem:GenFctParity}:
+We end this section with a formula for the local monodromy of the functions $\Lambda_{i,j}^{\mu,\nu}(x)$ at $x=0$.
+This implies a parity formula with respect to $x\mapsto-x$ which can be used to determine also the asymptotic behavior as $x\rightarrow-\infty$.
+The monodromy formula itself is an immediate consequence of Lemma \ref{lem:GenFctParity}: